Skip to main content

 Physics: Computational (B.S.)

-The computational emphasis is designed to combine an excellent understanding of the principles of physics with a proficiency in computer programming.
-This is a very natural mixing of disciplines that produces individuals that are well prepared to solve hard problems in many fields and industries.
+The computational emphasis combines an excellent the principles of physics with computer programming.
+This natural mixing of disciplines produces individuals who are well prepared to solve hard problems in many fields and industries.

 A professor helps a student understand a concept on the computer.